uguraksoyca/uguraksoyca/README.md

 ### Hi there 👋

 I am a data analyst with 9 years of working experience.
-I have working experience with large datasets and developed many SQL queries when I worked at Limak Uludag Electric, an electric utility company in Turkey.

 <!--
 **uguraksoyca/uguraksoyca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.